 OANDA - Get exchange rate

-Use the OANDA - Get exchange rate action A tool for building the processes, logic, and direction within workflows.
-Actions are the steps the workflow performs to complete a process. to retrieve the exchange rate between two currencies.
+Use the OANDA - Get exchange rate action to retrieve the exchange rate between two currencies.

 For more information about the OANDA connector, go to OANDA.